 - In the Firewall Management blade, configure the following settings.

-Firewall management interface – Select the management interface type for your Barracuda CloudGen Firewall.
+Firewall management interface - Select the management interface type for your Barracuda CloudGen Firewall.
 You can choose between Firewall Admin (Windows only), Web Interface and Centrally managed via Control Center.
-For more information on each topic, see Barracuda Firewall Admin , Web Interface and Firewall Control Center.
+For more information on each topic, see Barracuda Firewall Admin, Web Interface, and Firewall Control Center.
+For a Control Center-managed firewall you need the configuration backup PAR file, the IP address of the Control Center, the Control Center Range ID, the Cluster name, and the PAR file retrieval key.

 Configuration backup PAR file - Select an unencrypted configuration backup to restore a firewall configuration.
 Make sure that static IP addresses, hostname and licenses of the configuration backup match the configuration of the virtual machine.